ramonaharrison/ar-workshop/slides.md

 # Augmented Faces

-Augmented Faces helps you to identify different regions of a detected face, and use those regions to anchor nodes and renderables so that they align, contour and move with the face.
+- The Augmented Faces API helps you to identify different regions of a detected face.
+- You can use those regions to anchor nodes and renderables so that they move with the face.

----

-# Augmented Faces

-ARCore provides detected regions and an augmented face mesh.
-This mesh is a virtual representation of the face, and consists of the vertices, facial regions, and the center of the user's head.

 ---